Feminist urbanism: Housing

 In the United States, at the end of the nineteenth century, millions of immigrants that lived in industrial cities started to move to suburbs that offered better living conditions.
 After World War II, suburban life boomed, especially among white middle-income families, with the aid of Federal Housing Administration loans and VA mortgages that made single-family homes in these periphery areas much more affordable.
 White flight also played an important role in this movement of whites to the suburbs as black families moved from the South to Northern cities.
 Suburbs were excessively marketed by developers as prefabricated affordable neighborhoods perfect for nuclear families, in which men worked and women took care of domestic work.
-Betty Friedan, called this assumption of women being fulfilled only by housework and childcare the “feminine mystique”.
+Betty Friedan called this assumption of women being fulfilled only by housework and childcare the “feminine mystique”.

 These housing developments were predominantly car dependent, alienated from commercial spaces, economic centers, and other services, which increased the difficulty of managing housework and professional demands.
 Consequently, this strict separation of housing from labor opportunities and services set the stage for a more dramatic gender division of labor.
 Women were unable to easily access labor opportunities, engage in political lives or socialize beyond their immediate surroundings.
 Today, the housing typologies of suburbs remain, but do not adequately respond to the realities of heterogenous families and contemporary lives.

 Most cities provide more opportunities for women to meet the multiplicity of demands put on them in terms of accessing services in shorter distances than suburbs or rural areas do.
 However, often cities are not built for care-work activities, and pose multiple barriers for women's mobility, safety, and equal access to spaces.
 For example, housing in cities can be much more expensive, especially in walkable areas and public transportation without proper amenities can prevent families from moving comfortably.
-In addition, the lack of spaces for childcare in offices can prevent men and women from balancing work and parenthood demands.
+In addition, the lack of spaces for childcare in offices can prevent people from balancing work and parenthood demands.
 A lot of the solutions to respond to urban problems have been market-based, requiring extra pay to access convenient services such as childcare, safe housing or neighborhood amenities.
 In addition, urban apartments still struggle to respond to the changing needs of families.